olillevik/skatteetaten.github.io/OpenShift/index.md

  Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.

-Architect is a DockerImage built upon Alpine linux that works as an OpenShift [CustomBuilder](https://docs.openshift.com/container-platform/3.4/creating_images/custom.html)

 The flow of the build logic is as follows:
   - validate input